apache/flink/docs/content.zh/docs/dev/table/legacy_planner.md

 {{< hint warning >}}
 If you are not using the Legacy planner for DataSet interop, the community strongly encourages you to consider the modern table planner.
+Both batch and stream processing pipelines can be expressed in the unified `TableEnvironment`.

-The legacy planner will be dropped at some point in the future.
+** The legacy planner is deprecated and will be dropped in Flink 1.14.**
 {{< /hint >}}

 This page describes how to use the Legacy planner and where its semantics differ from the